netheril96/StaticJSON/README.md

 Remember to add the include directory of *autojsoncxx* and *rapidjson* to your project header search path (no linking is required).

-The below examples uses c++11 features, but the library should also work with c++03 compilers.
+The below examples uses c++11 features, but the library also works with c++03 compilers (provided you do not use new classes from c++11).

 ### Serialization